How to Plant Early Spring Flower Bulbs in Fall

 How to Cheat if You Just Can't Wait!

-Don't take the bulbs out of the pans — keep them right where they are and don't disturb them a bit.
-Take your trowel and dig 6 inches deep (or the height of your pan) in the shape of your bulb garden — either in your garden or in containers that need a spring lift.
+Don't take the bulbs out of the bulb pans — keep them right where they are, and don't disturb them a bit.
+Take your trowel and dig down the same depth as the height of your bulb pans in the same shapes.
+You can do it in your garden soil or in entryway containers that need a spring lift.

-Then sink the pan down into the soil, cover its edges with a light layer of mulch, and voilà !
-Instant blooms to impress the neighbors and instant gratification for you.
+Then sink the pan down into the soil and cover all the edges with a light layer of mulch so the pan stays hidden.
+And voilà !
+Instant blooms to beautify the neighborhood and instant gratification for you.
 Treat your bulbs to a snack while you water them in with our liquid Pennington All-Purpose Plant Food 2-3-2 or our Pennington Water Soluble All-Purpose Plant Food 20-10-20.

 Always read product labels thoroughly and follow instructions.